- BSX Insight

 Exercise can be difficult due to extreme temperatures, particularly if there is an infection.

 You don’t need to live with tooth pain when you are running.
-Your dentist and you can reduce or eliminate pain so that you can get back to enjoying your exercise.
+You and your dentist can reduce or eliminate pain so that you can get back to enjoying your exercise.

 Use A Mouthguard

-A mouth guard might be the best option for you if your teeth are healthy and you don’t grind or clench your teeth.
+A mouth guard might be the best option for you if your tooth is healthy and you don’t grind or clench your tooth.
 Talk to your dentist if your nose is too narrow.